act-gallery/test-demo/README.md

 # ActFramework Automate Test Demo

-This application demonstrates how to write automate test scenario
+This application demonstrates how to write custom test function and test verifier.

 ## Start the application